 Don't use toothpaste, use a mild detergent.

-Set aside one toothbrush for just cleaning your aligners.
+Set aside a toothbrush just for cleaning your aligners.

-Even the small amount of toothpaste that remains on a brush after use might, over time, begin to dull an aligner's surface.
-For this reason, it is best to dedicate a brush just for use with your clear braces.
+Even the small amount of toothpaste that remains on a brush after being used can, over time, begin to dull an aligner's surface.
+For this reason, it's best to dedicate a second, new brush for this use.